anebz/finance/book-financial-freedom-sabatier.md

 All the ways to build wealth rely on the same three basic variables:

-1. Income: how much money you are making
+1. Income: money you are making
-2. Savings: how much money you are saving/investing
+2. Savings: money you are saving/investing
-3. Expenses: how much money you are spending
+3. Expenses: money you are spending

 Savings rate: you can calculate it in currency or percentage, it's the amount of money you save divided by your income.
 This number is directly correlated with the amount of time it'll take you to hit your number.